志萍的三分田

 Ross: I have no idea.
 No matter what I do, though, I'm still gonna be a father.

-[Joey starts to eat the rest of the lasagne and everyone turns and stares at him.]
+[Joey starts to eat the rest of the lasagna and makes noises.
+Everyone turns to stare at him.]

 [SceneMonica and Rachel'sMonica and Ross are pouring wine for their parents.]